-In 2014, someone broke into Click Technologies and stole electronics, documents and some cash.
+In early 2015, someone broke into Click Technologies and stole electronics, documents and some cash.
 A second theft, this time by an employee, raised the ante.
 He also stole money and documents, and threatened to use them against the company.
 But nothing seemed serious seemed to be happening.
 In that time, Gadaffi moved back to Kenya.

 In mid-May, Moses “Bush” Kibuku crossed the border back into Kenya.
 His exit from Juba didn’t make sense, and never has, as he was Agou’s business partner and probably his most trusted lieutenant.
 His name would appear many times later in the investigation documents, and his role in the entire story is still incomplete.

 Two weeks after Bush left, Click Technologies became a crime scene.

 The same day Esther left for Juba, in a different bus using a different route, Boniface Chuma’s younger brother, Gakuhi, also set for an uncertain journey to see him.
 He saw him the next day, briefly, in the presence of three translators and a looming man-in-charge.
 It was agony, as the two of them tried to pack up five months of conversation into the 10 minutes they had been given.
 “We were warned not to talk about personal things,” he tells me over the phone.
 “He had been home five months earlier and had gained weight, but the Chuma I saw that day was disheveled and skinny.”